MNF rejects Zoramthanga's resignation

 "The MNF failed to win the state assembly polls.
 In this regard, I take moral responsibility as the party chief.
 Considering that it is my obligation as the MNF president, I do hereby tender resignation from the president post and request you to accept the same," Zoramthanga said in his resignation letter to Tawnluia on Tuesday.

-In a major setback the MNF lost to opposition Zoram People's Movement (ZPM), which won 27 seats in the 40-member state assembly.
+In a major setback the MNF lost to opposition Zoram People's Movement, which won 27 seats in the 40-member state assembly.

+MNF managed to secure only 10 seats reducing its tally from 26 in 2018 assembly polls, while Zoramthanga himself also lost his Aizawl East-I seat to ZPM vice-president Lalthansanga by a margin of 2,101 votes. -- PTI